Study Tips for BMS Parents

 13. Set an example for your child by reading, showing a plan for your activities, and setting your own goals (Use your own wall calendar!).

-14. Log onto Power School, Event Link, and the BMS website so that you know what is going on in your child’s educational life.
-Each teacher has a website that is accessible through the BMS website.
+14. Log onto Power School, Canvas, and the BMS website so that you know what is going on in your child’s educational life.

 15. If your student has a difficult time remembering what to bring home each evening, encourage them to drop the necessary books, binders, notebooks, etc, that are needed for homework in their backpack immediately after each class.
 Remembering what you need to take home for homework is much easier right after class is over.
 Waiting until the end of the day, when they are rushed, is not wise.
 Students tend to forget the items necessary for the evening homework when they are rushing off to catch a bus or a ride.